How to use a savings account to teach children how to save money

 Saving: It’s one of the most important money lessons kids can learn, right?
 But once you’ve taught your kids to set aside part of their allowances, what do you do next?
 How do you teach online banking to little ones?

 You may want to consider opening a savings account to unload their bursting piggy banks.
-In this piece, we’ll help you target the best kids’ savings accounts and answer some other questions you may have about opening an online savings account for your child.
+In this piece, we’ll help you target the best kids savings accounts and answer some other questions you may have about opening a savings account for your child.

 Typically, minors (usually those under 18) cannot open a savings account by themselves, but you can open a child savings account and designate it for your child.
 Since you’d have authority over the account, you can manage their account and use it as a tool to teach them the ins and outs of saving money.